 - CDBG funds may be provided to private individuals and private for-profit entities to acquire property to be rehabilitated, if the property is then rehabilitated and used or sold for residential purposes which meet a national objective of the CDBG program.
-Reference: s570.202(b)(l). - Private for-profit entities may use CDBG funds to acquire real property when the acquisition or the activity of which it is a part meets a national objective of the CDBG program and is determined by the grantees to be "necessary or appropriate" to carry out an economic development project.
+Reference: s570.202(b)(I). - Private for-profit entities may use CDBG funds to acquire real property when the acquisition or the activity of which it is a part meets a national objective of the CDBG program and is determined by the grantees to be "necessary or appropriate" to carry out an economic development project.
 See pg.
 1-69 for more - information on the "necessary or appropriate" determination.
 References: s570.203(b)

-Example: The real property acquired may be:
+Exar mple: The real property acquired may be:

-- Land
+٠ Land

-- Air Rights
+• Air Rights

-- Easements
+٠ Easements

-- Water Rights
+٠ Water Rights

-- Right-of Ways
+٠ Right-of Ways

-- Buildings and other real property improvements
+٠ Buildings and other real property improvements

-- Other interests in the real property
+• Other interests in the real property